russchua/Graph-Isomorphism-Networks/README.md

-# Graph Isomorphism Networks?
+# How Powerful are Graph Neural Networks?

-A Tensorflow 2.0 implementation of Graph Isomorphism Networks.
+This repository is the official PyTorch implementation of the experiments in the following paper:

-The original paper: "Keyulu Xu*, Weihua Hu*, Jure Leskovec, Stefanie Jegelka.
+Keyulu Xu*, Weihua Hu*, Jure Leskovec, Stefanie Jegelka.
 How Powerful are Graph Neural Networks?
-ICLR 2019."
+ICLR 2019.

 [arXiv](https://arxiv.org/abs/1810.00826) [OpenReview](https://openreview.net/forum?id=ryGs6iA5Km)

-If you make use of the code/experiment or GIN algorithm in your work, please cite their paper (Bibtex below).
+If you make use of the code/experiment or GIN algorithm in your work, please cite our paper (Bibtex below).
 ```
 @inproceedings{
 xu2018how,